Abhilashkale/Unit-Currency_converter/README.md

 Description:
     The Unit & Currency Converter is a simple yet powerful C language mini project designed to assist users in converting various units and currencies conveniently.
+This project aims to provide a user-
+    friendly
-This project aims to provide a user-friendly        interface for quick and accurate conversions, making it a valuable tool for everyday tasks.
+    interface for quick and accurate conversions, making it a valuable tool for everyday tasks.